 Available for next business day withdrawals, and to pay checks and purchases that post to your account the next night

 Business Day: A business day is any day other than a Saturday, Sunday or legal holiday (if the holiday falls on a weekend, the holiday is considered to be the following Monday).
-ATM deposits made after 10:00 PM local time are considered made the next business day.
-Online Banking transfers into your account made after 11:30 PM local time are considered deposited on the next business day.
+Note: Online Banking transfers into your account made after 11:30 PM are considered deposited on the next business day.

 You can find your deposit availability in the Account History section in Online Banking.
 Transaction History displays the full amount of your deposit immediately.
 However, the full amount of your deposit may not be included in your Available Balance.
 If part of that deposit is unavailable due to our Funds Availability Policy you will see it in the "Outstanding Authorizations and Funds on Hold" section.
 The funds will be added to your Available Balance based on the Funds Availability schedule noted above.